fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-the-ursa-files.md

 ### Things to have in mind

-Here are a few things to have in mind, there are more but these are the ones that came in mind at time of writing (feel free to contribute or provide feedback):
+Here are a few things to have in mind - there are more -, but these are the ones that came to mind at the time of writing (feel free to contribute or provide feedback):

 - Our recommendation is to keep the user `skywalker` from the `sudoers` list, as a proper Jedi, we separate ourselves from the dark forces
 - Advanced users might customize their system as they wish, here we try to provide knowledge for the inclusivity of all kinds of knowledge users